Natalie Phelps Finnie: Early life and career

-Finnie received her Associate of Science and Bachelor of Science in Nursing at the University of Southern Indiana.
-She received her Master of Science in Nursing at Vanderbilt University.
+Finnie received her Associate of Science and Bachelor of Science in nursing at the University of Southern Indiana.
+She received her Master of Science in nursing at Vanderbilt University.
 Phelps Finnie lives in Elizabethtown, Illinois with her husband, son, and two daughters.
 She is the daughter of former U.S. Representative David D. Phelps.

 Illinois House of Representatives

 On September 1, 2017, Brandon Phelps resigned from the Illinois House of Representatives.
 The Democratic Representative Committee of the 118th Representative District appointed Phelps Finnie to fill the vacancy left by the resignation.
 She was sworn into office on September 6, 2017.
-The 118th district, located in Southern Illinois, includes all or parts of Anna, Belknap, Belle Prairie City, Brookport, Broughton, Buncombe, Burnside, Cairo, Carbondale, Carrier Mills, Cave-In-Rock, Cypress, Dahlgren, Dongola, East Cape Girardeau, Eddyville, Eldorado, Elizabethtown, Equality, Galatia, Golconda, Goreville, Harrisburg, Joppa, Junction, Karnak, Makanda, Marion, McClure, McLeansboro, Metropolis, Mound City, Mounds, New Grand Chain, New Haven, Old Shawneetown, Olive Branch, Olmsted, Omaha, Pulaski, Raleigh, Ridgway, Rosiclare, Shawneetown, Simpson, Stonefort, Tamms, Thebes, Ullin, and Vienna.

 Phelps Finnie lost the 2018 general election to Republican candidate Patrick Windhorst by a 12.9 point margin.

 Post-legislative career

 After her loss, she took a position as deputy director of the Illinois Department of Natural Resources, where she oversaw the Office of Land Management, Legislative Department, Office of Oil & Gas Management, and Office of Mines and Mineral.
 On January 23, 2023, it was announced that Governor J. B. Pritzker appointed Finnie as director of the department.